Austria terror attack: Multiple casualties after shooting near Vienna synagogue | DW | 02.11.2020

 "One person dead, several injured" and "one suspect shot and killed," the tweet added.

-Interior Minister Karl Nehammer said that the shootings "appeared" to be a terror attack.

-According to earlier reports by the Austrian news agency APA, citing the Interior Ministry, a police officer had been shot and seriously wounded.
-One suspected attacker was possibly on the run, the ministry was cited as saying.
+Interior Minister Karl Nehammer said: "At the moment I can confirm we believe this is an apparent terror attack.
+We believe there are several perpetrators.
+Unfortunately there are also several injured, probably also dead."

-The police reported that there had been several exchanges of fire.
-They also called on the public to refrain from posting videos or photos on the internet, saying they posed a danger both to police and civilians.
+Authorities urged the general public to refrain from posting videos or photos on the internet, saying they posed a danger both to police and civilians.

 The head of Austria's Jewish community, Oskar Deutsch, said on Twitter that it was not clear whether the city's synagogue had been the target of the shots fired, but that it and adjoining offices were closed at the time.